daskals/nRF52833-Beacon-Example-with-Button-Controlled-PHY-and-TX-Power/README.md

 ## 🧠 Features

-- Non-connectable extended advertising using manufacturer-specific data
+- Non-connectable extended advertising using a byte stream
 - Periodic payload updates every 2 seconds
 - Uses:
   - `bsp_board_led_on()` for PHY and TX power indication